cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## show user data incomimng from server
+## add redux-form to edite user information